What would happen if you only went shopping once a month?

 Would you become more organized?
 Would you become more creative?
 Would you become more mindful of waste?
 Would you save a ton of money?

-You can change these around to fit your family’s needs, of course, but following you can find our family’s guidelines to Once-a-Month Shopping.
+You can change these around to fit your family’s needs, of course, but following you can find our family’s guidelines for Once-a-Month Shopping.

-We are allowed one trip for each of our needs: groceries, animal supplies, and other supplies.
+- We take one trip for each of our needs: groceries, animal supplies, and other supplies.
 These may all be undertaken on the same day, or they can be split up based on the way your family gets paid.

-We’re allowing two meals out per month.
+- We go out for two meals per month.
 This might be Chinese takeout, pizza delivery, or a restaurant meal.
 A meal out can break up the monotony and help you stick to your no-stores challenge.
 Based on your budget and your family’s habits, decide if, and how many, meals you’ll have out.

 How to get started

 Plan a trip to each type of store that you use.
 If money is a problem, you can split these shopping trips up.

 - A trip to a general merchandise store like Target or Wal-Mart